hennessyevan/veklabs.com/content/reports/Create A Strong Corporate Video Production.md

 +++
-title = "How To Create A Strong Corporate Video Production" date = 2020-12-19 image = "images/corporate_video_production_calgary_canada.png"
+author = "Riley Patten"
 category = "Corporate Video"
-author = "Riley Patten"
+date = 2020-12-19T00:00:00Z
+image = "images/corporate_video_production_calgary_canada.png"
-keywords = "calgary video production, video production calgary, calgary video company"
+keywords = "calgary video production, video production calgary, calgary video company" title = "How To Create A Strong Corporate Video Production"

 +++
 Creating a strong corporate video for your company or organization can be a tough job.
 It requires some careful planning, proper execution, and the right team to pull it off successfully.